Eyvaz27/data_science_beginning/readme.md

 # These are works from Session 1

-## It includes libraries like/
+## It includes libraries:
-numpy, pandas
+Numpy Pandas
-# New
+# Newly editied